 Statistics reveal “1 in 3 women and 1 in 4 men have been victims of [some form of] physical violence by an intimate partner within their lifetime.”
-Today I am on call with the Family Resource Services in our area should a woman need a medical advocate due to violence.
+Today I am on call with the Family Resource Services as a medical advocate for domestic violence.
 It’s a reality, but a hidden one.

 Few victims, if any, communicate the truth of their experience.
 When you have a bad day, how often do you dive into details?
 Especially if you’ve been misused and taken advantage of.
 To a close friend or spouse?
 Maybe.
 To someone you don’t know at all?
 Or whom you look up to?
 Probably not.
 Why?
 Because it’s embarrassing.
 Not only did you suffer injustice, you “let” it happen, and then you walked away as if it never happened.